Prof-M-s-Classroom/programming-assignment-2-dlacuesta1006/README.md

 ## **4. Game Traversal**
 (Describe how the game moves through the decision tree.)
+The game begins at the root node which would be "You wake up in a forest clearing.
+There are two paths." then it moves by decision from the player choice on a decision based tree.
+First the player would select a number 1 or 2 with 1 representing right and 2 represent left.
+If they chose a path and it does not exist it will show a message.
+Then when they finish with a leaf node they get a message saying game ended

 - How does user input determine the path taken?
 - What happens when the player reaches a leaf node?